-The shaft is a representation of the human spine.
+The shaft of the umbrella is a representation of the human spine.
 Around the vertebrae are three energy channels, known in Sanskrit as Ida, Pingala and Sushumna.

 It is through these energy channels that kundalini energy travels from the base of the spine and into the brain.
 When kundalini is awakened, the initiate becomes illuminated.